-The physical environment may look or feel neglected, rather than warm and welcoming for children.
+The physical environment may look or feel neglected rather than warm and welcoming for children.
 There is limited attention to detail such as homely touches, decoration, and the quality of furniture and resources is poor.
 There may be unpleasant smells or intrusive noise levels.

-The breadth and balance of resources do not sufficiently meet children's development needs or offer challenge and opportunities for exploration.
 The physical environment, furniture and fittings are generally inadequate, with limited opportunities to display interesting materials and children's work.

 The layout of the physical environment does not enable children to lead their own play and learning.
-The resources we provide do not support children to achieve.
-We demonstrate limited understanding of the benefits of the outdoors to children's play and learning.
+The resources provided by staff do not support children's engagement.
+Staff demonstrate limited understanding of the benefits of the outdoors to children's play and learning.

-Children's views do not sufficiently influence their access to outdoors.
+Children are not sufficiently supported to access the outdoor environment.
 Current best practice or research is not used effectively to inform our knowledge in this area.
 We do not always recognise when children need more energetic experiences.
-Potential barriers to play and learning have not been recognised or given adequate consideration.
+Potential barriers to play and engagement have not been recognised or given adequate consideration.
 This means that the physical environment does not meet children's needs.

 We do not always work well together to promote a safe environment for children.
 We may have limited understanding of children's development and may not recognise when everyday items can pose risk.
 As a result, children may be at risk from avoidable harm.

-We may unnecessarily limit children's experiences and children's confidence may be affected.
-Excessive restrictions may be placed on play and learning opportunities, compromising the quality of children's experiences.
+We may unnecessarily limit children's experiences and as such children's confidence may be affected.
+Excessive restrictions may be placed on their play and learning opportunities, compromising the quality of children's experiences.
 Our procedures for infection prevention and control are not robust and heighten the risk of infection.

-Arrangements for security within our setting, outdoors and in the wider community may not be well considered.
-There is the potential for children to exit the setting or be unaccounted for across the day, exposing them to risk of harm.
+Arrangements for security within the setting, outdoors and in the wider community may not be well considered and there is the potential for children to exit the setting or be unaccounted for, exposing them to risk of harm.